w-duffy/m5-test-specs/README.md

-# M5 Test Specs
+# M5 Test Specs (Early Access)

 This repository contains the test specs for the M5 project.
-These tests are written using the [Playwright](https://playwright.dev/) testing framework.
+These tests are written using [Playwright](https://playwright.dev/docs/intro).

-Plese note: these tests are a work in progress and are not yet complete.
+> ⚠️ These tests are currently a work in progress.
 Please report any issues you find.
 Thank you!

 ## Setup and Usage

 - Install the dependencies: `npm install`
-- Copy the `.env.example` file to a `.env` and add your test url.
-I currently have the test url set to `http://localhost:5173`  but you can change this to your Render url.
+- Copy the `.env.example` file to a `.env` and add your test url: `cp .env.example .env`
+  - I currently have the test url set to `http://localhost:5173`,but you can change this to your Render url.

-- If testing locally, start by running your backend and frontend.
-You'll run the test specs while your app is running.
+- If you're testing locally, start by running your backend and frontend.
+  - You'll need ensure your app is running before running the test specs.

 - To run the test specs use: `npx playwright test --ui`
   - Please see the below section on adding test identifiers for more information on how to use Playwright to identify elements.

-## Adding Test Identifiers
+## Adding Test Identifiers ⭐

 Since everyone's project will be different, we can add attributes to elements so that Playwright can easily identify your interactive elements.